culanomeara/pp5-peaknutrition/README.md

 ![FB Business Page](media/readme/facebook_page_1.png)
 ![FB Business Page](media/readme/facebook_page_2.png)

-- SEO and Keyword Optimization: We employ both long and short keywords for search engine optimization (SEO) purposes.
+- SEO and Keyword Optimisation: We employ both long and short keywords for search engine optimisation (SEO) purposes.
 We also ensure meta tags are worded using keywords and phrases.
 This helps potential customers find our website when searching for sports and performance nutrition services online.
 By ranking higher in search results, we increase our visibility and attract more organic traffic.

 ![SEO Meta tags](media/readme/seo_meta_1.png)
 ![SEO Meta tags](media/readme/seo_meta_2.png)